fivetran/dbt_klaviyo_source/README.md

 Please create issues or open PRs against `master`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Database Support
-This package has been tested on BigQuery, Snowflake, Redshift, and Postgres.
+This package has been tested on BigQuery, Snowflake, Redshift, Postgres, and Databricks.

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next